Current Parents and players, New Parents and players -

 "It has been great to have Will back in the club.
 He has taken a 2001 team and pushed them and improved the team and its culture.
 Will is another coach who is also a teacher and is able to bring the skill in the classroom onto the practice field."

 Tyler Rohrback has worked his way up through the WHYFC coaching ranks, having first joined the club in the Juniors Program.
 Rohrback's enthusiasm, commitment, and care for his player's was quickly apparent in his work in the program.
-Rohrback has just completed his first year in the classic program where he showed his talent at developing and improving this team.
+Rohrback has just completed his first year in the classic program where he showed his talent at developing and improving his teams.

 Eddie Stephens enters his 3rd year as part of the WHYFC family.
 He has worked in both the Juniors and Classic programs.
 Stephens brings with him a unique set of experiences that are tied to his time living abroad, where he founded and advanced two organizations primarily focused on skills development for American kids stationed overseas.
-He is currently working towards his USSF 'C' License.
+This past year he completed his USSF 'C' License.
 Stephens grew up playing competitive soccer in Richmond, VA, and played D-I college soccer at East Carolina University.